Oneirag/ong_office365/README.md

         client_id1
         client_id2

-# OPTIONALS: Just for tests
-# Urls of files in the sharepoint that will be test to be downloaded
-relative_urls =
-        /sites/{site-name}/Shared Documents/{folder1}/{folder2/filename1
-        /sites/{site-name}/Shared Documents/{folder1}/{folder2/filename2
-# Location where sample file will be uploaded
+# OPTIONAL: Location where sample file will be uploaded
+# If not informed, folder from the first file will be used
 dest_url = Shared Documents/{folder1}/{folder2}

 [onedrive]